contao/docs/docs/manual/installation/uninstalling-extensions.en.md

 cd www/example/
 ```

-The command `remove`removes the extension from the database `composer.json`and deletes the code from the project.
+The command `remove`removes the extension from the `composer.json`and deletes the code from the project.

-To remove an extension and update it`composer.lock`, the command `remove`is run, which on some hosters will cause the process to fail to complete due to excessive system load, and the update will fail.
+To remove an extension and update it`composer.lock`, the command is `remove`executed.
+This will cause some hosters to not be able to finish the process because of the high system load and the update will fail.
 In this case you should use theContao[ Manager](#aktualisierung-mit-dem-contao-manager).

 **Uninstall a single extension:**